qdweer3/TikTok-Bot/README.md

 * Do not use it for illegal work or without the consent of the tiktok account owner
 * I am not responsible for any action taken using this script
 * I am not responsible for any damage of any kind for using this script
+* its not mine tho i made it to linux deleted .exe lol